axelmagn/vertex-mlops-template/quickstart.md

 ```

 This will create a `cloudbuild.yaml` file in your app directory which builds,
-tests, and deploys the `iris_train_deploy` pipeline.
+tests, and deploys the `flowers_train_deploy` pipeline.
 You can submit this as
 a cloud build job with the following command:

 **Note:** The command below can take a long time to execute.